Through the following links, you can move to the menu or to the main text in this page.

 2. Measures to Reduce Waste

 The Kubota Group has established the Medium-Term Environmental Conservation Targets and is working to reduce the emissions of waste and hazardous waste and increase the resource recycling ratio at production sites.
-The Group has been promoting various measures, such as the thorough separation of waste according to the type and disposal method of waste, the introduction of returnable packaging materials, and shared waste recycling between sites.
-The Group is continuing to promote reductions in the volume of sludge, waste oil, and oily wastewater generated at painting booths, and to reduce the volume of waste plastic emitted from plastic molding processes.
+The Group has been promoting various measures, such as ensuring that waste is separated properly according to type and disposal method, switching to returnable packaging materials and recovering valuable resources, and utilizing recycled materials at sites.
+The Group is continuing to reduce the volume of sludge, waste oil, and oily wastewater generated from painting processes (by changing pre-treatments), as well as waste plastic generated from plastic molding processes.
 Meanwhile, as measures to reduce disposable plastics, we introduced initiatives at certain worksites to withdraw the use of disposable tableware in the employee cafeteria and reduce the issue of plastic shopping bags in on-site stores.

-As a result of the efforts toward achieving the Medium-Term Environmental Conservation Targets 2025 for waste reduction, global production sites achieved a reduction of 3,200 tons of waste in FY2022 compared with the case where countermeasures were not implemented from the previous year.
-The economic effects of these measures reached 52 million yen.
-Waste discharge per unit of production in FY2022 improved by 39.7% compared to the base year (FY2014).
-The recycling ratio was 99.2% at production sites in Japan and 94.6% at production sites overseas.
+As a result of the efforts toward achieving the Medium-Term Environmental Conservation Targets 2025 for waste reduction, global production sites achieved a reduction of 1,500 tons of waste in FY2023 compared with the case where countermeasures were not implemented from the previous year.
+The economic effects of these measures reached 17 million yen.
+Waste discharge per unit of production in FY2023 improved by 49.7% compared to the base year (FY2014).
+The recycling ratio was 99.6% at production sites in Japan and 94.9% at production sites overseas.

 • At the Kubota Sakai Plant, some of the wooden boxes and pallets used for test components imported from our Group company in China have been swapped for reinforced cardboard, helping to reduce wood scraps.
 Furthermore, we are taking steps to introduce reusable plastic pallets and to make wooden pallets returnable.

-• Waste Recycling and Treatment Flow (FY2022 results)
+• Waste Recycling and Treatment Flow (FY2023 results)

 • Waste Discharge by Region